Team lady Project

 Editor in Chief, Lady Project Blog, PVD Lady Project Photographer

-Brittanny Taylor is a fashion and lifestyle photographer working in New England and New York.
+Brittanny Taylor is a fashion and lifestyle photographer and social media branding consultant working in New England and New York.
 She was born and raised in Providence.
 She graduated from Rhode Island College with a BA in Film Studies.
-She has dreams of being a sports documentary video editor someday but right now her passion lies in fashion.
+She also co-founded The Insta Edit, a workshop on how to leverage social media for your brand.

 Membership + Development Associate